GEOS-DEV/GEOS/src/coreComponents/linearAlgebra/docs/LinearSolvers.rst

 * ``l1sgs`` -> ``l1-hsgs``,
 * ``direct`` coarse solve -> ``ge``.

-For example, a generated AMG configuration passed to hypreDrive has the form:
+For example, a generated AMG configuration passed to hypredrive has the form:

 .. code-block:: yaml